astro-informatics/sleplet/paper/paper.md

 Wavelets are constructed through a tiling of the Slepian harmonic line by leveraging the existing scale-discretised framework [@Wiaux2008; @Leistedt2013].
 Whilst these wavelets were inspired by spherical datasets, like in cosmology, the wavelet construction may be utilised for manifold or graph data.

-To the author's knowledge, there is no public software which allows one to compute Slepian wavelets (or similar approach) on the sphere or general manifolds/meshes.
+To the author's knowledge, there is no public software which allows one to compute Slepian wavelets (or a similar approach) on the sphere or general manifolds/meshes.
-`SHTools` [@Wieczorek2018] and `slepian_alpha` [@Simons2020] are examples of codes which allow one to compute Slepian functions on the sphere.
+`SHTools` [@Wieczorek2018] is a `Python` code used for spherical harmonic transforms, which allows one to compute the Slepian functions of the spherical polar cap [@Simons2006].
-In conjunction with `SSHT` [@McEwen2011], `S2LET` [@Leistedt2013] may be used to develop scale-discretised wavelets on the whole sphere.
+A series of `MATLAB` scripts exist in `slepian_alpha` [@Simons2020] which permits the calculation of the Slepian functions on the sphere.
+In both cases, however, the codes only support the spherical setting and not the general manifold setting.

 `SLEPLET` [@RoddySLEPLET] is a Python package for the construction of Slepian wavelets in the spherical and manifold (via meshes) settings.
+In contrast to the aforementioned codes, `SLEPLET` handles any spherical region as well as the manifold setting.
-The API of `SLEPLET` has been designed in an object-orientated manner and is easily extendible.
+The API is documented and easily extendible, designed in an object-orientated manner.
 Upon installation, `SLEPLET` comes with two command line interfaces - `sphere` and `mesh` - which allows one to easily generate plots on the sphere and a set of meshes using `plotly`.
 Whilst these scripts are the primary intended use, `SLEPLET` may be used directly to generate the Slepian coefficients in the spherical/manifold setting and use methods to convert these into real space for visualisation or other intended purposes.
 The construction of the sifting convolution [@Roddy2021] was required to create Slepian wavelets.